Skip to main content

 • Langfuse Host: Required for self-hosted Langfuse deployments.
 Leave empty for Langfuse Cloud.

-• Documents Paths: Set the local documents path.
-Use the default path, or provide a path to a directory where you want OpenRAG to look for documents to ingest into your knowledge base.
+5. At the Documents path prompt, accept the default local documents path, or provide a path to a directory where you want OpenRAG to look for documents to ingest into your knowledge base.

 • OpenSearch Data Path: Use the default path, or specify the path where you want OpenRAG to create your OpenSearch index.

-• Langflow Public URL (Advanced Setup only) : Sets the base address to access the Langflow web interface where users interact with the Langflow editor in a browser.
-You must set this value to run Langflow on a non-default port (7860)
+• Langflow Public URL : Sets the base address to access the Langflow web interface where users interact with the Langflow editor in a browser.
+You must set this value if you want to run Langflow on a non-default port (7860)

-8. Click Start OpenRAG to start the OpenRAG services.
+7. At the Start services now? prompt, press Y to start the OpenRAG services.

 This process can take some time while OpenRAG pulls and runs the container images.
-If all services start successfully, the TUI prints a confirmation message:
+If all services start successfully, the terminal prints a confirmation message:

 If you provided Google OAuth credentials, you must sign in with Google before you are redirected to your OpenRAG instance.